itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

         \right]
     \end{align*}

-As we can see after first iteration value is exacly the same as :math:`x` but we can keep going.
+As you can see after first iteration value is exacly the same as :math:`x` but we can keep going.
-At the second iteration again random neuron fires.
+In second iteration random neuron fires again.
-Assume that at this time it was a third neuron.
+Let's pretend that this time it was the third neuron.

 .. math::